Halcyon (console): Software

-Scenes existed as 2 or more scripts: One for the "normal" or first encounter with the scene; one for subsequent visits; optionally one or two for where certain actions required the scene animation or graphics to deviate, usually where an item has been removed or used.
+Scenes existed as two or more scripts: One for the "normal" or first encounter with the scene, one for subsequent visits, and optionally one or two for where certain actions required the scene animation or graphics to deviate, usually where an item has been removed or used.

 A scene had to be identical in animation and graphics between its normal and subsequent visit, differing only in the audio track used.
-For this reason, lip sync was not required to be included in the animation, often resulting in speaking characters having their mouths obscured or speaking with their backs turned.
+For this reason, lip sync typically could not be used, often resulting in speaking characters having their mouths obscured or speaking with their backs turned.

 A scene with an item used or removed would have separate animation and graphics, allowing for 2 additional audio tracks, again without lip sync.

-Audio tracks were encoded into the left and right channels of a stereo encoding, therefore only monaural audio would be played from any given instance of a scene.
+Audio tracks were encoded into the left and right channels of a stereo encoding; therefore, only monaural audio would be played from any given instance of a scene.

 Almost all scenes in a game would have some information revealed that would contribute to solving the puzzle of obtaining the final goal of the game.
 Since Halcyon needed to keep track of first versus subsequent visits, a count of visits (up to a maximum of 15) would be used to trigger its speech synthesized hints and comments.
 One example from Thayer's Quest would be the direct instruction to take the right door when the wrong door (leading to instant death) was chosen more than once.

-To break up the monotony of robotic speech, Halcyon was given prompt and response phrases that had markers that would include interchangeable words and phrases, along with the Player's name which it would include occasionally.
+To break up the monotony of robotic speech, Halcyon was given prompt and response phrases that had markers that would include interchangeable words and phrases, along with the player's name, which it would include occasionally.
 "Enter your name on my keyboard" and "Please spell your name" would be two examples of phrases it would use to prompt the player.

 Halcyon's game authoring method would easily accommodate playing Dragon's Lair, except for the restraint that speech recognition would take too long to process each move before the time allowed would expire, limiting it to keyboard-only use.
 This game's inclusion was not considered for this reason as well as license restrictions.

-Each player's game record was represented in non-volatile memory as the set of items they had in their inventory, the visit counters of all possible nodes in the game (unvisited nodes having a count of zero), the scene toggle information (item used/taken/etc.), applicable timers (real-time events would suspend when games were saved), and their trained speech sampled data.
+Each player's game record was represented in non-volatile memory as the set of items they had in their inventory, the visit counters of all possible nodes in the game (unvisited nodes having a count of zero), the scene toggle information (item used / taken / etc.), applicable timers (real-time events would suspend when games were saved), and their trained speech sampled data.
 To resume play, all one had to do was speak their name when asked to do so by Halcyon.